zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ## `Get Interpolated Values`

 Returns a collection of values based on request parameters.
 The stream’s read characteristics determine how events are calculated for indexes at which no stored event exists.
+Interpolation is not supported for streams with compound indexes.

-Get Interpolated Values supports three ways of specifying which events to return:
+SDS supports two ways of specifying which interpolated events to return:
 * [Index Collection](#getvaluesindexcollection): One or more indexes can be passed to the request in order to retrieve events at specific indexes.
 * [Window](#getvaluesinterpolatedwindow): A window can be specified with a start index, end index, and count.
 This will return the specified count of events evenly spaced from start index to end index.